christopherkelley89/EventTrackingApp/README.md

 </p>

 # 8-3 Journal

--**Briefly summarize the requirements and goals of the app you developed.
-What user needs was this app designed to address?**
+# Briefly summarize the requirements and goals of the app you developed.
+What user needs was this app designed to address?
  The goal of this app is related to event tracking and management functionality to the potential users of the app.
- The user needs I addressed included creating, viewing, and deleting events as well as receiving SMS notifications for events happening today.
+ The user needs I addressed included creating, viewing, and deleting events as well as receiving SMS notifications for events happening today. <br>
+ Additionally, there is a way for the user to also reset their password by providing their email address and then confirming the new password.

  # What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
  The screens and features necessary to support users would be:<br>